Public image of Mitt Romney: Images of persona

 People magazine included Romney in its 50 Most Beautiful People list for 2002.

-A narrative has held Romney to be an out-of-touch multi-millionaire who cannot relate to middle-class America.
+Some critics held Romney to be an out-of-touch multi-millionaire who cannot relate to middle-class America.
 For example, during the 2012 presidential election campaign, when Romney proposed a $10,000 wager with one of his opponents in a televised Republican primary debate, political rivals and others were quick to call the bet an example of what they argued was Romney's lack of understanding of the concerns of average Americans, who would never treat such a large sum of money so casually.
 Often in response to gaffes Romney had made on the campaign trail, political satirists based jokes on an image of Romney as a wealthy, pampered elitist.
 As comedian John Oliver on The Daily Show put it, "Everything about Romney tells the tale of a man who just fired your dad."

 Images of political philosophy

 For much of his business career, Romney did not take public political stances.
-His early philosophical influences were often non-political, as during his missionary days when he read Napoleon Hill's pioneering self-help tome Think and Grow Rich, and encouraged his colleagues to do the same.
+His early philosophical influences were often non-political, as during his missionary days when he read Napoleon Hill's self-help tome Think and Grow Rich, and encouraged his colleagues to do the same.
 Until 1993, he was registered as an Independent who in the 1992 Democratic Party presidential primaries had voted for the Democratic former senator from Massachusetts, Paul Tsongas.

 In the 1994 Senate race, Romney aligned himself with Republican Massachusetts Governor William Weld, saying "I think Bill Weld's fiscal conservatism, his focus on creating jobs and employment and his efforts to fight discrimination and assure civil rights for all is a model that I identify with and aspire to."

 As a gubernatorial candidate in 2002, and then initially as Governor of Massachusetts, he generally operated in the mold established by Weld and followed by Weld's two other Republican successors, Paul Cellucci and Jane Swift: restrain spending and taxing, be tolerant or permissive on social issues, protect the environment, be tough on crime, try to appear post-partisan.

 Late in his term as governor, he shifted positions and emphases to better align with traditional conservatives on social issues.
 This increased alignment with traditional conservatives on social issues coincided with Romney's becoming a candidate for the 2008 Republican nomination for president.
 He said that learning from experience and changing views accordingly is a virtue, and that, "If you're looking for someone who's never changed any positions on any policies, then I'm not your guy."
 Romney responded to criticisms of ideological pandering with the explanation that "The older I get, the smarter Ronald Reagan gets."